 - Copyright for the “master” or the physical recording of the musical composition (also known as "circle-P" copyright: Ⓟ)

 Fees and royalties

-Royalties are payments given to recording artists, songwriters, composers, publishers, and other copyright holders for the right to use their intellectual property.
-U.S. copyright laws give artists these exclusive rights to their work.
-Without royalties, the artist does not get paid.
+Royalties are payments given to songwriters, composers, publishers, and other copyright holders for the right to use their intellectual property (recording artists are paid under different business models than those covered below).
+U.S. copyright laws give creators these exclusive rights to their work.
+Without royalties, the creators do not get paid.

 - Mechanical: Revenue that is generated from the physical “mechanical reproduction” of a master

 Examples: CDs, Vinyl, LPs and EPs, and streaming royalties because it is available on demand

 - Public performance: Royalties from the right to “publicly perform” compositions